LiamWhitenack/quotiac/README.md

 An auto-check method which highlights a letter as red if it's wrong would be nice, but this shouldn't always be on.

-## Add a new method to remove a letter mapping

-Some people intuitively click the letter in the wrong spot, there should be some settings which allow this to change but for now it should just be easier to remove a letter mapping.

 ## Add some quotes and make a sustainable way of pulling up quotes

 I doubt that we'll be able to make a new quote for every day, so we will need to reuse old quotes randomly, without using a quote that was just used.